Heavydirtysoul: Commercial performance

 In the United States, "Heavydirtysoul" entered at number thirty-one on the U.S. Billboard Hot Rock & Alternative Songs chart for the date issued June 6, 2015.
 Over the course of fourteen weeks, the song went up and down on the chart before eventually reaching a peak at number twenty-nine for the date issued September 26, 2015.
 Over the next six weeks, "Heavydirtysoul" declined several spots before falling off the chart completely after occupying the thirty-fourth position on the date issued November 7, 2015.
 "Heavydirtysoul" re-entered the Hot Rock & Alternative Songs chart at number twelve on the issue date January 14, 2017.
 The song peaked at number eight on the chart for the date issued February 25, 2017.
 The song also entered and peaked at number twenty-five on the U.S. Billboard Bubbling Under Hot 100 for same date issued March 4, 2017, spending one week on the chart.

 Following the release of its parent album, "Heavydirtysoul" subsequently became a hit song.
 In the United States, it reached number eight on the top ten most viral tracks on streaming platform Spotify.
 The list represents the most viral tracks based on the number of people who shared and listened to them, from May 25 to May 31, through social media outlets Facebook, Tumblr, Twitter and Spotify.
 "Heavydirtysoul" managed to top the final alternative radio add board of 2016.
 It claimed the top spot to become the most added song on alternative radio add board for the week.
 The song was added by eleven radio stations monitored by Mediabase for that week.
 On March 1, 2018, "Heavydirtysoul" was certified platinum by the Recording Industry Association of America (RIAA) for sales of over 1,000,000 paid digital downloads.

 Music video

 The accompanying music video for "Heavydirtysoul" was directed by Andrew Donoho and filmed outside the band's hometown, Columbus, Ohio.
-The video features Tyler Joseph sitting in the passenger seat of an out-of-control vehicle playing chicken with Josh Dun and his flaming drum kit.
+The video features Tyler Joseph sitting in the passenger seat of an out-of-control vehicle being driven by Nico (Blurryface) that is playing chicken with Josh Dun and his flaming drum kit.

 The music video for "Heavydirtysoul" was released by Twenty One Pilots on February 3, 2017.
 The duo brought their Blurryface era to a conclusion by finishing off the year with the release of the video.
 They provided fans with the opportunity to view how they made their music video.
 Following the debut of the video for "Heavydirtysoul", the duo released a "Beyond the video' behind-the-scenes experience.
 It portrays Joseph and Dun getting up at dawn in freezing temperatures to make the video.